The construction of the Second Avenue subway on the Upper East Side has been an epic odyssey.

 The Second Avenue subway was designed to be built in four phases.
 The $4.5 billion first phase includes stations on 96th, 86th and 72nd streets, as well as an expansion to the 63rd Street-Lexington Avenue station.
 It opened to the public on Jan.
 1, 2017.

-MTA officials had been hesitant to commit to a launch date, but with a little push from Gov. Andrew M. Cuomo, the line's inaugural ride took off on New Year's Eve during a private event with city officials.
+MTA officials had been hesitant to commit to a launch date, but with a little push from Gov. Andrew M. Cuomo, the line's inaugural ride took off on Dec.
+31, 2016, during a private event with city officials.

 "There were two things that I never expected would happen.
 One was the Cubs winning the World Series.
-The second was having a gala New Year's Eve celebration for the opening of the Second Avenue line," MTA chairman Thomas Prendergast said.
+The second was having a gala New Year's Eve celebration for the opening of the Second Avenue line," former MTA chairman Thomas Prendergast said at the time.

 Commuters were able to take their first ride under Second Avenue the next day.